What Is Sleep Pressure? (And How to Build More of It for Better Rest)

 ✅ 5.
 Mental Activity & Engagement

-Engaging with people, solving problems, or learning something new may also help build sleep pressure.
-A mentally stimulating day can lead to deeper rest—especially when combined with movement and time outside.
+Engaging with people, solving problems, or learning something new can help build sleep pressure.
+A mentally stimulating day often leads to deeper rest—especially when paired with movement and time outside.

 What Lowers Sleep Pressure?